-Students are notified via email when a SAP calculation has been processed and are directed to the Student Self Service Portal for more information regarding their status and appeal information, if necessary.
+Students are notified via email when SAP calculation has been processed and are directed to the Student Self Service Portal for more information regarding their status and appeal information, if necessary.

-In order to remain in good standing and retain eligibility for financial aid, students must complete 67% of the courses they attempt, and maintain a cumulative GPA of 2.0 or better.
+To remain in good standing and retain eligibility for financial aid, students must complete 67% of the courses they attempt, and maintain a cumulative GPA of 2.0 or better.
 In addition, students must not have reached the Maximum Time frame measure as identified above.